daniellmb/console.style/README.md

 ```
 ![example console.style result](http://daniellmb.github.io/console.style/demo/complex-css-rules.png)

-### Use console.style.wrap to wrap text in a <css> tag with the provided style rules
+### Use console.style.wrap to wrap text in a &lt;css&gt; tag

-If you don't like the look of the `<css>` tags you can always use the `console.style.wrap` method like this:
+Don't like the look of the `<css>` tags in your JavaScript?
+No problem, you can always use the `console.style.wrap` method like this:

 ```JavaScript
 var wrap = console.style.wrap;